Table of Contents

 Here’s a breakdown of how often you need to perform PCI penetration testing:

 • External Testing: At least annually and after significant infrastructure or application changes that could introduce new vulnerabilities.
-Annual PCI penetration testing is quite common across the industry.
+This is often referred to as annual penetration testing.

-• Internal Testing and Segmentation Testing: Ideally, it will be done every six months.
-Many organisations combine these tests for efficiency.
+• Internal Testing and Segmentation Testing: Ideally, it should be done every six months.
+Many organisations combine these tests for efficiency on an annual basis.

 • Remediation and Retesting: Required for medium-risk or higher vulnerabilities to verify that fixes are effective.

-Before the test begins, detailed information about your Cardholder Data Environment (CDE) is crucial.
+Before the annual pen test begins, detailed information about your Cardholder Data Environment (CDE) is crucial.
 This includes:

 • Number of systems (hosts) involved